 Moultrie in Colquitt County, Georgia — The American South (South Atlantic)

 Location.
-31° 10.683′ N, 83° 47.241′ W. Marker is in Moultrie, Georgia, in Colquitt County.
-Marker is at the intersection of 2nd Avenue Southeast and 1st Street Southeast (Business U.S. 319), on the right when traveling west on 2nd Avenue Southeast.
-Marker and Touch for map.
-Marker is at or near this postal address: 129 1st Street Southeast, Moultrie GA 31768, United States of America.
+31° 10.724′ N, 83° 47.204′ W. Marker is in Moultrie, Georgia, in Colquitt County.
+Marker is on 1st Avenue Southeast (Georgia Route 37) just east of 1st Street Southeast (Georgia Route 33), on the right when traveling east.
+Marker is mounted at waist-level, directly on the subject building, just to the left of the north entrance.
+Touch for map.
+Marker is at or near this postal address: 116 1st Avenue Southeast, Moultrie GA 31768, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Friedlander's Department Store (within shouting distance of this marker); Colonial Dames of America Centennial Sundial (about 300 feet away, measured in a direct line); Colquitt County Courthouse (about 500 feet away); Colquitt County Confederate Monument (about 600 feet away); Totem Pole (about Magnolia Tree (about 700 feet away); Colquitt County (about 700 feet away); Georgia Northern Railway Locomotive 105 (approx. 0.2 miles away).
 Touch for a list and map of all markers in Moultrie.